DT22179/Telecom-Churn-Analysis/README.md

 **Business Problem** -
     To Explore and analyze the data provided by Orange S.A., to discover key factors responsible for customer churn and suggest ways to ensure customer retention.

 **Business Metric** -
     Decrease % of customer churn rate (or increase the % of customer retention).

 **Data Provided** -

     _Target Feature_ :

         1. Churn (Bool type) Further we can convert it to int type with value 0 and 1 for False and True respectively.
-Note: Churn is a type of Categorical feature
+Note: Churn is a type of Categorical feature.

     _Numerical Feature_ :

         1. Account Length
         2. Number Vmail Messages
         3. Total Day Minutes